 If I were the shutter patrol collecting $1 fines for every house within a 20 mile radius that committed shutter foul, I’d be taking a pretty lavish vacation right about now.

 What is “shutter foul,” you ask?
 Have you ever seen a house with shutters that aren’t large enough to actually close over the window?
-Of course you have - they’re everywhere!
-Three windows joined together (also known as “mulled” or “married”) making nine feet of glass area with two 12-inch shutters on either side.
-No, no, no!
+Of course you have – they’re everywhere!
+Three windows joined together (AKA “mulled” or “married”) making nine feet of glass area with two 12-inch shutters on either side.

 Oftentimes, adding shutters is how homeowners (and sometimes professionals) choose to add a pop of color or visual interest to the look of their home.
 Many homes built today are covered in one of the more than forty different shades of white or beige, forcing the use of shutters as a last resort for incorporating color.
 Most homeowners are desperate for color—and end up sacrificing good architecture in favor of shortcuts.